Rangrezz

 Rangrezz is a 2013 Indian Hindi-language action drama film directed by Priyadarshan starring Jackky Bhagnani, Priya Anand, Raaghav Chanana, and Vijay Varma.
 The film is an official remake of the 2009 Tamil film Naadodigal.
 The film was titled by Shah Rukh Khan, who had registered it through his production company Red Chillies Entertainment.
-The film was produced by Vashu Bhagnani under his production banner Pooja Entertainment India Ltd. Priyadarshan and Santosh Sivan teamed up for this film, after Kaalapani (1996).
+The film was produced by Vashu Bhagnani under his production banner Pooja Entertainment.
+Priyadarshan and Santosh Sivan worked together on this film for the first time since Kaalapani (1996).

 The film was released on 21 March 2013.